-Prof. Bond is currently the Head of the Department of Aerospace Engineering.
+Prof. Bond is currently the Head of the Queen's School of Engineering (Aerospace, Civil and Mechanical).

 His research interests are to develop, characterise and optimise a variety of innovative and ingenious approaches which provide functionality to fibre reinforced polymer composite materials and take them beyond their structural role.
 This includes bio-inspired and biomimetic approaches.